xnd-project/pxnd/README.md

 >>> pxnd.get(client, object_id)
 xnd([[0, 1, 2], [3, 4, 5]], type="2 * 3 * int64")
 ```

+The type of the data (as a string) is stored in the Plasma metadata.

 ## Install/Dev
 I opted to not go [the distutils route](https://docs.python.org/3/extending/building.html#building-c-and-c-extensions-with-distutils) for building the C Python extension.
 Instead, I build the packages manually.
 That way, I can use [flit](https://flit.readthedocs.io/en/latest/) to install the Python package and can seperate that logic from building the extension.